rentacow/Police_Interrogation_Simulator/README.md

   Use Stop Tokens<br>
   Stream the completion to the player.<br>
   Interjections to make the experience even more immersive.
 Our detective seems to respond well to [narrative events]
-  <li>Sanitize player input to prevent cheating in this regard. ie. typing [Detective suddenly falls into a deep hypnotic state]</li>
+  <li>Sanitize player input to prevent cheating in this regard. i.e. typing [Detective suddenly falls into a deep hypnotic state]</li>
-  <li>Laugh about how, what I just said is a real edge case that needs to be adressed.</li>
+  <li>Laugh about how, what I just said is a real edge case that needs to be addressed.</li>
 </ul>

 <h2>Known Bugs</h2>